fdu-csci3444/ex7_nodeJS_unitTesting_mocha_chai_istanbul/README.md

 # JS Unit testing 'Hello World' with Mocha and Chai and Istanbul
+Example project for JS Unit testing 'Hello World' with Mocha and Chai and unit test coverage with Istanbul and nyc.

 Using
 + Mocha - JS Unit test runner, to unit test in.
 It supports BDD(default), TDD, Exports, QUnit and Require style interfaces.
 By default it looks for unit test files ./test/*.js or ./test/*.coffee.
 + Chai - JS assertion library, that is better than 'assert' lib that comes default with nodeJs